 share with your friends, family, co-workers, and partners on the facebook.
 End of our services.
 (B)

-Please take note that due to heavy rains and potential landslides during the rainy season, Kalaw trekking will not be available during most of those low season months.
-However, we still offer this package without Kalaw trekking during low season months.
+Due to heavy rains and potential landslides during the rainy season, Kalaw trekking may not be available during rainy season from mid June to September.
+However, we still offer this package without Kalaw trekking during those months.
 Please contact us for rates.